AlexanderEkdahl/bokhyllan.lu/README.md

 * Add public? method that returns { public: true } if no one is logged in.
 * Touch enabled visitors should not have hover effects
 * Format phone numbers
-* Email mailto link
 * User created items
 * Search item metadata

-##Needs fixing

-* User should not use hstore.
-Should have columns for name and phone

 To run the database